proschu2/gatsby-web/content/featured/Shu/index.md

 showInProjects: true
 ---

-A generator of _untranslatable_ words with their meaning written with react.
+A generator of _untranslatable_ words with their meaning written with React.